huohuoren4/docs/python/pytest/further_topics/contribution.md

 <bye>
 ```

-## Closing Issues
+## Closing Issues {#closing-issues}

 When a pull request is submitted to fix an issue, add text like `closes #XYZW` to the PR description and/or commits (where `XYZW` is the issue number).
 See the [GitHub docs](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) for more information.

 When an issue is due to user error (e.g. misunderstanding of a functionality), please politely explain to the user why the issue raised is really a non-issue and ask them to close the issue if they have no further questions.
-If the original requestor is unresponsive, the issue will be handled as described in the section [Handling stale issues/PRs](https://docs.pytest.org/en/latest/contributing.html#handling-stale-issues-prs) above.
+If the original requestor is unresponsive, the issue will be handled as described in the section [Handling stale issues/PRs](/python/pytest/further_topics/contribution#handling-stale-issues-prs) above.